 Griswold, Rufus Wilmot, The Republican Court, or American Society in the Days of Washington, First published in 1854 as a subscriber edition in 25 sections, republished 1856, New York: D. Appleton and Company.

-(page 141) ... he [George Washington] pronounced slowly and distinctly the words of the oath.
+(page 141) ... he [Chancellor Robert R. Livingston] pronounced slowly and distinctly the words of the oath.
 The Bible was raised, and as the President bowed to kiss its sacred pages, he said audibly, " I swear," and added, with fervor, his eyes closed, that his whole soul might be absorbed in the supplication, "So help me God!"
 Then the Chancellor said, "It is done," and, turning to the multitude, waved his hand, and with a loud voice exclaimed, "Long live George Washington, President of the United States!"

 Griswold, at this point, did not indicate a specific source.
 Later on, he leads the reader to believe that Washington Irving could have been his source.